-Colourful parades during the annual Carnaval celebrations in Lisbon ΙΔΝΙΙΔRΥ New Year (31 Dec-1 Jan).
-In Lisbon, a spectacular firework display is held in Praça do Comércio to welcome the New Year.
+New Year (31 Dec-1 Jan).
+In Lisbon, a spectacular firework display is held in Praca do Comércio to welcome the New Year.

 Epiphany (6 Jan).
-The traditional cake baked for the Epiphany is bolo ret (king's cake), a small fruit cake made with a lucky charm and a bean inside.
-Crown-shaped. it is topped with crystallized fruit, resembling gems.
+The traditional cake baked for the Epiphany is bolo rei (king's cake), a small fruit cake made with a lucky charm and a bean inside.
+Crown-shaped, crystallized fruit. resembling gems.
 The person who gets the bean must then buy the next cake.
 Bolo rei is also made at Christmas time.

-The celebratory cake, bolo rei Opera season (Jan-Nov).
+The celebratory cake, holo rei

+Opera season

+(Jan-Nov).
 The opera season starts at the Teatro Nacional de São Carlos (see p53).
-FEBRUARY Carnaval (date varies).
-This is celebrated throughout Portugal with spectacular costumes and floats; there is an especially colourful parade in Sesimbra (see p110).